 Welcome Downton Abbey fans.
-It’s a spooky Tea Tuesday, Halloween is a day away, and the East coast of US and Canada coping with the effects from Hurricane Sandy.
+Halloween is a day away, and the East coast of US and Canada coping with the effects of Hurricane Sandy.
 We have had high gusting winds and pouring rain in our area, but fortunately no damage.
-I pray you are taking necessary precautions to keep you, your family and your community safe.
-If you are out of harms way, but have no power, you should be fine with a well stocked pantry.
+I pray you are taking the necessary precautions to keep you, your family and your community safe.
+If you are out of harm’s way but have no power, you should be fine with a well-stocked pantry.
 Just try to imagine you are living in the Edwardian era when there was no electricity.

 UK fans will be viewing the Season 3 finale next Sunday, while Americans are looking forward to the Jan.
 6 PBS launch.
 There really is something special about watching Downton on PBS Masterpiece.